 If you have boxes full of old VHS tapes containing home movies, then you might have considered VHS to digital conversion to preserve the memories.
-However, there are different video transfer methods to consider and for most people, one of the most important factors is cost.
+Whether you're exploring DIY methods or looking into stores that offer this service, one of the first questions that comes up is: How much does it cost to convert a VHS to digital?

 Jump to: